-- 1. Rule 26 The purpose of both the pastoral and fraternal visits is to revive the evangelical Franciscan spirit, to assure fidelity to the charism and to the Rule, to offer help to fraternity life, to reinforce the bond of the unity of the Order, and to promote its most effective insertion into the Franciscan family and the Church. - With the consent of the appropriate council, the request for the fraternal visit as well as for the pastoral visit is made: a. by the minister of the local and regional fraternity, at least every three years, to the a. by the minister of the local and regional fraternity, at least every three years, to the council of the immediately higher level and to the respective conference of spiritual assistants;

-b. by the national minister, at least every six years, to the Presidency of the International Council of the SFO and to the conference of general assistants;

-c. by the general minister, at least every six years, to the Conference of General Ministers.
+- 1. Rule 26 The purpose of both the pastoral and fraternal visits is to revive the evangelical Franciscan spirit, to assure fidelity to the charism and to the Rule, to offer help to fraternity life, to reinforce the bond of the unity of the Order, and to promote its most effective insertion into the Franciscan family and the Church. - 2.
+With the consent of the appropriate council, the request for the fraternal visit as well as for the pastoral visit is made: - a. by the minister of the local and regional fraternity, at least every three years, to the council of the immediately higher level and to the respective conference of spiritual assistants; - b. by the national minister, at least every six years, to the Presidency of the International Council of the SFO and to the conference of general assistants; - c. by the general minister, at least every six years, to the Conference of General Ministers.